Lesterpaintstheworld/terminal-velocity/characters/human_characters/marcus_reynolds/interaction_scripts.md

 # Interaction Script: Updated to reflect Marcus's evolving perspective on ethical responsibility and community impact.
 - **Marcus**: "We must act decisively to protect our nation; we can't let idealism cloud our judgment.
 Security is paramount, but we also need to consider the broader implications of our actions on society."
 - **Isabella**: "What about the ethical implications of our decisions?
 We must consider the impact on marginalized communities and ensure their voices are included."
-- **Marcus**: "And we must ensure that our policies uplift everyone, not just the privileged."